controlshift/slate/source/includes/authenticated_api/_intro.md

 If you're synchronizing data from ControlShift into another system then the Webhooks API is likely a better choice for that use case.

 ## Getting Started
 We support both API keys and OAuth2 for authenticating with the API.
-API keys are the recommended approach, because they are simpler to set up.
+API keys are the recommended approach, because they are simpler to set up and use.
+OAuth2 is supported for now, but may be deprecated in the future, so we do not recommend using it for new applications.

 ### Using API Keys
 We support Bearer Authentication, using API keys that can be configured through the platform.